Coin Charge (Platipus) – Review & Demo Play

 Theme-wise, Coin Charge sticks to fruit icons and coins on a tidy 3x3 grid.
 The set-up is straight: 5 paylines paying left to right, and a low-volatility profile that keeps hits ticking over.
 On stakes, I saw a range of 1 to 100, though the demo stepped between a handful of preset levels rather than fine sliders.
 If you just want to spin and go, the pacing suits quick sessions and short bankrolls, with enough headroom for bigger bets when needed.

-There are eight pay symbols.
+Eight pay symbols.
 Red Seven leads with 30x for three across a line, Bar follows on 20x, and both Bell and Horseshoe pay 16x.
 Lemons, Plums, and Peaches sit at 4x, while Cherries bring 1x.
 A wild symbol stands in for regulars to complete lines, keeping the base chugging.
 It is plain and readable, which I like on a 3x3, and it means the respins feature carries most of the punch when the coins land together.

 Coin Charge Symbols and Paytable